Tapan Ghosh

-Tapan Ghosh (তপন ঘোষ, 11 May 1953 – 12 July 2020) was a Hindu nationalist leader from West Bengal, India and founder of Hindu Samhati.
+Tapan Ghosh (11 May 1953 – 12 July 2020) was a Hindu nationalist leader from West Bengal, India and founder of Hindu Samhati.
 He started his career as a member of RSS, later he formed his own organization Hindu Samhati.

 Early life

 He was born in Dakshinkhanda, Murshidabad, West Bengal to Gangadhar Ghosh and Anima Ghosh.
 He was eldest of 3 children of his parents and had two younger sisters.

 At the age of 13, he engaged with RSS.
 After completing school he went to Calcutta University and later completed his graduation in Physics.
 During his student life he entered student politics as a member of ABVP.
 He used to lead the “Buddha Amarnath Yatra” (Rajouri, J&K) with a large delegation.
 He traveled to different parts of India as a RSS pracharak including Meghalaya, Delhi, Kashmir, West Bengal, Tripura, Assam, Uttar Pradesh.

 Hindu Samhati

 After serving more than three decades as a member of RSS, he left due to some ideological disputes and along with his followers, he started Hindu Samhati on 14 February 2008.
 His organisation mainly worked in the Eastern India, notably in West Bengal, Assam, and Jharkhand.

 He and his organisation were also active in Ghar Wapsi programmes in his state and has also been arrested for other activities.